Sam writes from the land

 Sam Sohmer

-He is formally trained in The Hakomi Method, Cranial Sacral Therapy, The Tamura Method, and sacred medicine ceremonial practices.
-He is steeped in Earth-based wisdom traditions, depth psychology, sound and music, movement practices, dreamwork, ritual offering, and prayer.
+I am formally trained in The Hakomi Method, Cranial Sacral Therapy, The Tamura Method, and sacred medicine ceremonial practices — steeped in Earth-based wisdom traditions, depth psychology, sound and music, movement practices, dreamwork, ritual offering, and prayer.

-Sam has spent years sitting with people at the edge of the unknown — holding space for descent, breakdown and breakthrough, and the slow remembering and emergence of something true.
-He is based in the Sierra Foothills of Nevada County, California.
+I have spent years sitting with people at the edge of the unknown — holding space for descent, breakdown and breakthrough, and the slow remembering and emergence of something true.
+I am based in the Sierra Foothills of Nevada County, California.

 Training & Practice